 I love talking with and learning from dedicated martial artists, people who go to great lengths to study these arts.
 Jon Nicklin is one of those people.

 You can find edition #44 of the podcast on Apple Podcasts, Spotify, Audello and other podcast services.
-Here is a link to the podcast on Stitcher.
-You can listen online or download the file.
+You can click on the player below to play the podcast via Stitcher.
 Please share this with anyone you think might be interested.

 Thank you for subscribing.
 I promise not to pelt you with constant messages that do not provide value.
 You will learn about internal arts news, inspirational posts, new videos, and other messages designed to help you in your martial arts journey.